hapax/hapax.github.io/assets/sky.md

 In other words, space is black, and without intrinsic colour.
 Air reflects the light of the sun, and appears blue.
-But if the air reflected all solar light equally, it would appear the same colour as the sun.
-It's a bit hard to tell what colour the sun actually is, since it's so blindingly bright.

 <figure>
     <div style="text-align:center"><img src